1) Approximately 620,000 soldiers on both sides died during the Civil War.

 2) The Grand Army of the Republic was created by the Union Army to honor their dead.
 After World War I the American Legion took over their duties.

-3) Congress passed a law in 2000 that requires all Americans to stop what they are doing at 3pm on Memorial Day to remember and to honour those who have died serving the United States.
+3) Congress passed a law in 2000 that requires all Americans to stop what they are doing at 3 pm on Memorial Day to remember and to honor those who have died serving the United States.
 President Clinton signed this action.

 4) The tradition of wearing red poppies on Memorial Day originated from John McCrae’s 1915 poem In Flanders Fields.
-In Canada they wear red poppies to honour their soldiers on Remembrance Day in November each year.
+In Canada, they wear red poppies to honor their soldiers on Remembrance Day in November each year.